 Now, this isn’t even a remotely a new concept.
 We are definitely not claiming that we are the first ones to come up with this, and I am sure that there is another term for it already other than “Offensive ORM,” however we do want to educate and spread the good word of this tactic.

-Without going into “guide” mode and listing things you can do, there are some innovators in this field that should be pointed out.
+Without going into “guide” mode and listing things you can do, there are some innovators in this field that should be pointed out as an example.
 GE (General Electric) obviously is one of the largest and most successful companies in the world.
 They have structured their empire in a way that they now have several successful companies under the GE name umbrella.
 Instead of hosting all of these companies under 1 domain, they have chosen to branch out and reserve a domain for each entity that they represent.
 Smart, this not only shows how powerful and massive they are as a company, but it plops them firmly on the front page of the “general electric” SERP for 5-8 results, which is a genious way to reserve this multi-million dollar piece of SERP real estate.
 This helps ensure that they remain in control of the SERPs, and are even able to make changes to the look and feel of the results if they wish.

 There are a few other great examples of this such as Honda, who in addition to manufacturing cars and trucks are also makers of engines, marine equipment, motorcycles, and represent the upscale “Acura” label.
 Honda chose a slightly different approach to their entity umbrella.
 They chose a slightly more mish mosh approach (perhaps as equally effective) in their domaining, by deploying a mix of different domains, subdomains on the main Honda server, and in some cases even hyphenating! (oh my!)

-Companies such as Nasty Gal employ bloggers and photographers to constantly pump their properties full of content that is being shared and shared again.
+Companies such as Nasty Gal Vintage Clothing employ bloggers and photographers to constantly pump their properties full of content that is being shared and shared again.
 They’ve created a network of web2 properties that are being visited 10′s of thousands of times every day and is the dream of every inbound marketer and link bait superstar around.
 What a lot of folks are doing these days is using their domain blog for official posts then posting more risque posts on the Tumblr etc, off the domain so to speak.
 In many cases a Tumblr blog will get even more visitors then the host domain blog.